sunni426/Smart-News-Analyzer/README.md

     - fileFormat (pdf, csv, jpeg etc.)
     - lastModified (timestamp)
     - link/path (some sort of connection to the document analysis, perhaps drive/cloud link)
-3) Syntax --> analyze by whole document/file
+3) Syntax: analyze by whole document/file
     - fileID
     - number of paragraphs
     - number of words